Pomax/use-models-for-data/README.md

 To discuss this library, head on over to the [discussions]() for this project, or file a [new issue]() if you think you've found a bug that needs fixing.

-And if you just want to do a shout-out or engine in a short-term exchange, hit me up on [Twitter@TheRealPomax](https://twitter.com/TheRealPomax) or [Mastodon@TheRealPomax](https://mastodon.social/users/TheRealPomax).
+And if you just want to do a shout-out or engine in a short-term exchange, hit me up on [Mastodon@TheRealPomax](https://mastodon.social/@TheRealPomax).